-Now that Thanksgiving has passed, it’s time to start shopping for the perfect Christmas tree.
+Now that Thanksgiving has passed, it’s time to start shopping for the perfect real Christmas tree.
 Although shopping for and decorating Christmas trees is a very old yearly tradition that is usually the first thing to kick-start the Christmas season, there’s an art to picking out the perfect tree.
 It’s not as simple as just selecting a good-looking tree off the floor of a big-box store.
 The process takes time and care.
 Here are five easy tips to help you find the perfect Christmas tree this year.

 Skip the Big Box Stores

-While customers can usually find great deals on artificial Christmas trees at big box stores, real or flocked trees aren’t always easy to find there, especially if customers want quality trees.
+While customers can usually find great deals on artificial Christmas trees at big box stores, real or flocked Christmas trees aren’t always easy to find there, especially if customers want quality trees.

 A local nursery like Premier Nursery that has an amazing reputation as we do will always pick the best trees that not only keep their needles longer but stay fresher for longer, too.